devopscenter/dcUtils/paws-README.md

 Key management:
 Finally, paws needs to know where to find your SSH keys.
 There are two methods for paws to find the keys, one is to collect all the instance access keys into one common shared directory.
 This common directory is defined in the environment (dcCOMMON_SHARED_DIR) when dcUtils was installed.
 This value will serve as the base directory when looking up where the shared keys are.

 The second method is to provide the --appName and --env on the paws command line.
 This will specify the application and environment to use to look up the key in the appropriate keys directory in the appName-utils directory structure.
 The keys are created at the time of instance creation and using this method will require no further external copying.
 The caveat to this is that not all keys may be available to you in each of the directories.
-If you have multilpe environments and someone else created those other environments then you will need to use the shared drive setup to get access to those other keys.
+If you have multiple environments and someone else created those other environments then you will need to use the shared drive setup to get access to those other keys.

 ## Usage:
 * **List all instances, or instances and their tags:**